-To be honest, I was not at all excited about going to Christkindlmarkt last night.
-Yesterday was a cold, rainy day in central Indiana.
+To be honest, I was not at all excited about going to Christkindlmarkt during our last visit.
+It was a cold, rainy day in central Indiana.
 I was feeling like staying home would be a better idea, but Adventure Dad talked me into going.
 We bundled the kids up similar to Randy in A Christmas Story and decided to make the most of whatever the market had to offer.
 Boy were we surprised!

 The Glühwein Pyramid